dermesser/integer-encoding-rs/README.md

 `FixedInt` casts integers to bytes by either copying the underlying memory or performing a transmutation.
 The encoded values use are little-endian.

+However, a trait method is implemented for all integer types allowing convenient conversion between little and big endian.
+That is, if you receive a big-endian on the wire and decode it, it will first be interpreted as little-endian; converting will recover the correct value.

 ## VarInt

 `VarInt` encodes integers in blocks of 7 bits; the MSB is set for every byte but